MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

 ## Configure the native app code

 The last step is to configure the native app.
-The code must be added to the *Form1.cs* file in the NativeClient sample app where it will cause the [MSAL library](~/identity-platform/reference-v2-libraries.md) to acquire the token for requesting the API call and attach it as bearer to the header in the request.
+The code must be added to the `Form1.cs` file in the `NativeClient` sample app.
+The code uses the [MSAL library](~/identity-platform/reference-v2-libraries.md) to acquire the token.
+The token requests the API call and attaches it to the header in the request.
+The token is attached as a bearer certificate.
 For more information about MSAL, see [Add MSAL to your project](~/identity-platform/tutorial-v2-windows-desktop.md#add-msal-to-your-project) and [Add the reference to MSAL](~/identity-platform/tutorial-v2-windows-desktop.md#add-the-code-to-initialize-msal).

 1. In *Form1.cs*, add the namespace `using Microsoft.Identity.Client;` to the code.